The KTER Center is engaged in three kinds of research activity.

 What are the most pressing informational needs related to three key VR constituencies and the VR staff who work to serve their needs: (Track A) transition-aged youth, (Track B) adults with autism, and (Track C) businesses that work with VR employment units?

 As part of this set of activities designed to identify informational needs, KTER conducted focus groups with individuals receiving vocational rehabilitation (VR) services and counselors in State VR agencies.
-Two Technical Briefs were developed that describe the findings from these focus groups.
+Three Technical Briefs were developed that describe the findings from these focus groups.

 |Scoping Reviews||Which NIDILRR-research findings can be used to meet identified pressing needs related to improving the employment outcomes for (a) transition-aged youth, (b) adults with autism, and (c) businesses working with VR?|